ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

       implement this workaround due to the behaviour of the errata mentioned in new SDEN document which will get published soon.

+- ``ERRATA_SME_POWER_DOWN``: Boolean option to disable SME (PSTATE.{ZA,SM}=0)
+  before power down and downgrade a suspend to power down request to a normal suspend request.
+This is necessary when software running at lower ELs requests power down without first clearing these bits.
+On affected cores, the CME connected to it will reject its power down request.
+The default value is 0.

 - ``RAS_TRAP_NS_ERR_REC_ACCESS``: This flag enables/disables the SCR_EL3.TERR
   bit, to trap access to the RAS ERR and RAS ERX registers from lower ELs.
   This flag is disabled by default.